mobalab/rag-chat-for-amazon-bedrock/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/wp-rag-for-amazon-bedrock` directory, or install the plugin through the WordPress plugins screen directly
+1. Upload the plugin files to the `/wp-content/plugins/rag-chat-for-amazon-bedrock` directory, or install the plugin through the WordPress plugins screen directly
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to the WP RAG admin menu to configure your Amazon Bedrock settings
+3. Go to the RAG Chat admin menu to configure your Amazon Bedrock settings
 4. Enter your AWS credentials and Knowledge Base details
 5. Configure your chat interface settings
 6. Your content will automatically sync to Amazon Bedrock